awsdocs/aws-freertos-docs/doc_source/userguide/getting-started-nuvoton-m487.md

    You should see MQTT messages sent by your device in the MQTT client in the AWS IoT console\.

-## Using CMake with Amazon FreeRTOS<a name="gsg-nuvoton-m487-cmake"></a>
+## Using CMake with FreeRTOS<a name="gsg-nuvoton-m487-cmake"></a>

-You can also use CMake to build and run the Amazon FreeRTOS demo applications or applications you have developed using third\-party code editors and debugging tools\.
+You can also use CMake to build and run the FreeRTOS demo applications or applications you have developed using third\-party code editors and debugging tools\.

 Make sure you have installed the CMake build system\.
-Follow the instructions in [Using CMake with Amazon FreeRTOS](getting-started-cmake.md), and then follow the steps in this section\.
+Follow the instructions in [Using CMake with FreeRTOS](getting-started-cmake.md), and then follow the steps in this section\.

 **Note**
 Be sure the path to the location of the compiler \(Keil\) is in your Path system variable, for example, `C:\Keil_v5\ARM\ARMCC\bin`\.